roman-milk/roman-milk.github.io/the-road-to-watching.md

  +++++++++++++++++

  Wednesday evening found me sitting in a dark corner of the Apollo when Candy came in and sat down at a table.
 Within minutes there were four other girls and three guys sitting at two tables shoved together.
 I was confidant that if Candy looked my way she would not recognize me.
 I had on a wig and some old clothes that I had picked up at the Goodwill and with a pair of glasses with the lenses punched out and a ball cap she would be hard put to pick me out.
-Report_Story #4